 As a sideline activity, Scott has for years headed up the collection and sale of donated electronic equipment which is sold at the ASVARO Electronic Flea Market at De Anza College for the benefit of SPECS and the SPECS Repeater Group.

 After retiring from a career in the semiconductor industry, Jerry became active in SARES.
 He has served as the SARES Emergency Coordinator since 2013.
 In addition to serving on the SPECS board he is the president of the SARES-Repeater Group which owns the K6SNY Crystal Peak repeater located in the Santa Cruz Mountains near Loma Prieta.
 When not engaged in ham radio activities, Jerry and his wife enjoy traveling, hiking, TheaterWorks plays, watching movies and attending adult education classes at Santa Clara University.

 Webmaster/Assistant to Secretary

 Leslie is retired from a career of creating children’s educational software, though her original education was in biological science.
 She got hooked on emergency radio communications when she was training for CERT and observed that the radio position was the coolest one!
-She also enjoys participating as a radio operator at public events in the area.
+She is the Emergency Coordinator for Mountain View ARES.
+She enjoys participating as a radio operator at public events in the area.
 She currently is webmaster for two of the art clubs she belongs to as well as the SPECS web site.
 She’s a student of watercolor, and also enjoys hiking, swimming, and biking.